JoseSustaita/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach lets you read through an array and .map allows you to create a new one.

 2. What is the difference between a function and a method?

+    A method is within a function and is inside an object or class.

 3. What is closure?
+    Closure allows you to use an outter function scope from within an inner fuction.

 4. Describe the four rules of the 'this' keyword.
+The four rules of the this keyword are default binding, implicit binding, explicit binding, and new binding.
+Default binding is when the function is in the global scope.
+If the object is called with a preceding dot then that is implicit binding.
+If you use the call method then that is explicit binding.
+If you use a constructor then that is a new binding.

 5. Why do we need super() in an extended class?
+    The super() allows us to call functions on a parent class.

 ## Project Set up